hmc-cs111-spring2016/regular-expressions/README.md

 A **language** _L_ is a set of strings.

-Given an alphabet, the set of **regular languages** “over that alphabet” can be defined as follows:
+Given an alphabet, the **regular languages** “over that alphabet” can be defined as follows:

    + The empty language ∅ is regular.
 This language contains 0 strings.